 I was very fortunate to have a wife who shared my vision in securing our financial future.

 7. The Lottery Syndrome

-This was guest post that I had done on my buddy Patrick’s site Military Finance Network.
+This was a guest post that I had done on my buddy Patrick’s site, Military Finance Network.
 The original post title was Managing Money While Deployed.
-If you know of anyone that is a military member, past or present, I encourage them to check the site out.
+If you know of anyone who is a military member, past or present, I encourage them to check the site out.